 We live in a beautiful part of the world and want to keep it that way for future generations.
 Looking after our environment is important to us.
 In March 2021 we took part in a project with some inspiring students from York University to evaluate our eco-credentials.
-They said that we are doing a good job, which is fantastic, however, they have made some recommendations which we are exploring with a view to implementing to improve our green credentials.
+Whilst they said that we are doing a good job, which is fantastic, however, they have made some recommendations which we are exploring with a view to implementing to improve our green credentials.

 Our Eco Credentials

 Please use our compost bin and recycling facilities where possible.
-We supply eco friendly washing up liquid and we also clean with eco products too.
+We supply eco friendly washing-up liquid and we also clean with eco products too.
 Toilet paper is made from recycled paper.
 Should you wish to use our laundry room then please use the quick wash and cool settings, and if the weather is fine then please use the line to dry your laundry.

 Local Environmental Information

-Ryedale Environmental Group have produced a Green Guide which has information to help make your stay greener.
+Ryedale Environmental Group has produced a Green Guide which has information to help make your stay greener.
 It has details of local, sustainable food outlets, recycling information and electric vehicle charging points.
 Download the guide here.